 Pym-Rae Tesseron Estate Vineyards, Wines, Winemaking

-Aside from being one of the most successful and popular wine makers and marketers in Bordeaux, Alfred Tesseron and Melanie Tesseron are also incredibly accomplished in Cognac with their Tesseron brand.
+Aside from being one of the most successful and popular winemakers and marketers in Bordeaux, Alfred Tesseron and Justine Tesseron are also incredibly accomplished in Cognac with their Tesseron brand.
 However, this is the first vineyard purchased by Alfred Tesseron outside of Bordeaux.
 It is going to be a wine to keep track of.

 Serving and Decanting Pym-Rae Tesseron Estate with Wine, Food, Pairing Tips

 Pym-Rae wines are best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Young vintages of their red wine can be decanted for 2-4 hours, depending on the character of the vintage.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 Pym-Rae Tesseron Estate wines are best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, ribs, hamburgers, barbecue, roasted, braised, grilled dishes, and stews.
 Pym-Rae is also good with Asian dishes, hearty fish courses like tuna, salmon, mushrooms, and pasta.